insuhkim/Arch-Linux-Installation/README.md

 Download EndeavourOS ISO from [here](https://endeavouros.com)

-Boot usb with [balenaEtcher](https://etcher.balena.io) or [ventoy](https://ventoy.net/en/index.html)
+Boot USB with [balenaEtcher](https://etcher.balena.io) or [ventoy](https://ventoy.net/en/index.html)

 Make sure **SECURE BOOT is disabled** in BIOS

-Boot the device with usb plugged in and enter boot menu, select EndeavourOS
+Boot the device with USB plugged in and enter boot menu, select EndeavourOS

 Before installing EndeavourOS, it is recommended to update mirrors in `online installation` to make installation faster.